This Day In Music: March 23

 March 23, 1967 ~ Kermit H Johnson, commonly known as boogie-woogie, jazz pianist Pete Johnson, passed away in Buffalo, New York, USA ~ Helped make boogie-woogie popular in the late 1930s.
 Played with Big Joe Turner (including on Roll 'Em Pete, generally seen as one of the first rock & roll records), Meade Lux Lewis, Albert Ammons, JC Higginbotham, JC Heard, Chuck Berry, and Big Maybelle.
 Johnson also wrote and recorded Rocket '88 Boogie, the inspiration for Ike Turner's Rocket '88 two years later in 1951 ~ Johnson was born in 1904

-March 23, 1966 ~ Violinist Max Strub, full name Karl Johannes Max Strub, passed away ~ Aacclaimed violin virtuoso and long-time leader and eponym of the Strub Quartet, specialised in classical and Romantic repertoire.
+March 23, 1966 ~ Violinist Max Strub, full name Karl Johannes Max Strub, passed away ~ Aacclaimed violin virtuoso and longtime leader and eponym of the Strub Quartet, specialised in classical and Romantic repertoire.
 The group has also premiered more modern music by composers such as Max Reger, Paul Hindemith, and Anton Bruckner ~ Strub was born in 1900

 March 23, 1965 ~ Pop singer Jackie DeShannon records What The World Needs Now Is Love at Bell Sound Studios, New York, New York ~ Written by Burt Bacharach and Hal David, the former also credited as producer.
 Originally offered to Dionne Warwick, who rejected the song for being “too country” and “too preachy” for her.
 DeShannon's single, paired with I Remember The Boy on the B-side, would reach top 10 Billboard Hot 100.
 The song would be covered numerous times, including twice by Warwick, the first time as early as on her 1966 Here Where There Is Love album